How Adobe turns cutting-edge research into everyday features

 Then there are the company’s more speculative efforts, such as Project Glasswing, which Adobe demoed at the SIGGRAPH Computer graphics conference in July.
 It’s a display technology that permits text and graphics—such as those you might create in Photoshop—to appear on a transparent touchscreen in front of real-world objects, creating a mixture of the digital and physical that Adobe thinks could be useful for purposes such as retail and exhibits.

 The fact that Glasswing involves hardware built by Adobe researchers is not a sign that Adobe wants to get into the display business.
-The company doesn’t know where this experiment might lead, and that’s OK.
+The company doesn’t know where this experiment might lead, and that’s okay.
 It might even be the whole point.

 “If you can connect all the dots between where you are today and where you think things are going, you’re probably not being aspirational enough,” says Narayen.
 “With researchers, you have to sort of plant this flag of, ‘Why can’t we do this?’
 And they go off, and then they amaze you with their ingenuity.”